rexfordessilfie/robo-compose/README.md

 Tone.write_midi_melody("my_melody.mid", melody)
 ```

+# Definitions
+The `composer` package contains the following classes:
+* `Pitch`: This is a sound identified by a frequency e.g. `440Hz`, `466Hz`, or
+  by a note name - referred to as "pitch string" - e.g. `"A4"`, `"A4#"`.
+* `Note`: This is a sound identified by a `Pitch` and a `Duration`.
+* `Duration`: This is a length of time identified explicitly by time in seconds,
+  or relatively by a combination of a `NoteValue`, bpm, and a `TimeSignature`.
+* `NoteValue`: This is a Western music note value identified by a number (or fraction).
+  Note values include, whole note (1), half note (1/2), quarter note (1/4) etc.
+* `TimeSignature`: This is a Western music time signature identified by a combination of
+  number of beats and the note value of a beat.
+* `Interval`: A number denoting the relative distance between two frequencies.
+Common intervals in Western
+  Music include, the perfect fifth (3/2), octave (2/1) and more.
+* `Temperament`: This a Western Music tuning system identified by a list of intervals.
+  Examples include equal temperament, and just-intonation.
+* `Scale` (or `Chord`): This is an arbitrary collection of intervals that identify a given scale (or chord).

 # Future Work
 I plan on working on some more features to add to this project to make it more useful for composition and musical programming.
 Some ideas include: